dekuNukem/bob_cassette_rewinder/user_manual.md

 To start...

-* Get your syringe ready, preferably with a blunt needle.
+* Get your syringe ready, preferably with a thick blunt needle.

 * A bigger syringe would mean less repeats, I find 30mL just about right.